 - Is there a process for evaluating the success of the coaching engagement?

 - If you are introducing coaching into an organization, does the provider of coaching services have a standardized process, set of measurement criteria and enough service delivery scale to support your long term needs?
+Do they have clear guidelines around reporting, feedback and confidentiality?

 “Coaching has not only made me a better manager, but has provided me with tools that can be applied to the rest of my management team as well.”